Team London Ambassadors

 All new Ambassadors will need to commit to the following:

-- Attend a one-hour session at a selection day at City Hall on 5, 6 or 7 April
+- Attend a one-hour session at a selection day at City Hall.

-- Attend a full day Foundation Training session at City Hall on 27, 28 or 29 April
+- Attend a full day Foundation Training session at City Hall.

 - Volunteer for a minimum of five shifts during the summer period at a location and shift time of your choice.